 Now that I think about that day ten years ago, I realize how horribly unhealthy that coach was.
 It makes me think about people who poison their bodies in the hopes of comforting themselves, feeling better, or even performing better.
 Let’s get a handle on what we’re doing to our bodies before we turn into a biohazard spill in a public bathroom.

 I really like how The Zone Diet’s Barry Sears put an emphasis on saying, “Food is a drug,” in his original book.
 He was explaining the hormonal response of food choices and its effect on health.
 But we need to remember that everything else you consume is a drug too, and drugs have intended results as well as secondary unintended results called side effects.
 Learning what substances do to our body is important for health. let’s look at what other substances we consume.
+Places like the BCBS drug rehab helps people overcome their addiction and start over.

 I don’t intend to insult your intelligence by naming these things, but it’s a growing list of things we put in our bodies that are going to dictate an aspect of health.
 For example, some of the above items are abused and have a significant negative impact on people’s lives, ranging from simple behavioral issues to suicide.